 Purchasing whiskey can be daunting, especially if you're shopping for another person's tastes.
 For instance, what do you get dad for Father's Day?
 Never fear—we’ve made it easy with this simple guide!

-The first step of the process is to determine what style of whiskey your Dad already enjoys.
-If you purchase a style of whiskey you know he enjoys, but one notch better than he usually purchases, you’ll be in good shape.
+The first step is to figure out what style of whiskey your dad enjoys.
+If you purchase a style of whiskey you know he likes, but one notch better than he usually purchases, you’ll be in good shape.

 Rye whiskey is sharp and spicy, and has similar rules to straight bourbon, but must be distilled from at least 51% rye grain.
-Rye is the classic mixing whiskey for many cocktails, including the Manhatten.
+Rye is the classic mixing whiskey for many cocktails, including the Manhattan.
 Rye was popular during prohibition, since Canadian rye distillers remained open while their US competitors shut down.

-For seasoned rye lovers, we recommend Masterson’s rye, Whistlepig rye, or High West Rendezvous rye.
-For rye newbies, we recommend Redemption rye, Bulleit rye, or Templeton rye.
+For seasoned rye lovers, we recommend Masterson’s Rye, Whistlepig Rye or High West Rendezvous Rye.
+For rye newbies, we recommend Redemption Rye, Bulleit Rye or Templeton Rye.